 Other museums that are worth a visit are Musée d’Orsay, Musée Rodin, and Maison Victor Hugo.

 4. Explore Paris’ Parks

-Note: the Catacombs are closed on Mondays, and to avoid long queues in the summer months, either arrive before opening or go later in the day.
+Note: The Catacombs are closed on Mondays.
+To avoid long queues in the summer months, either arrive before opening or plan to go later in the day.

 Metro stop: Denfert-Rochereau